MISP/misp-book/sharing/README.md

 ### Rules

-Rules are used to limit sharing to e.g. events with a given tag, or disabling sharing for events containing a certain Tag.
+Rules are used to limit sharing when synchronising events and attributes, to e.g. events with a given tag, or disabling sharing for events containing a certain Tag.

 ### Troubleshooting